AiursoftWeb/CppRunner/README.md

 1. Install [Docker](https://www.docker.com/)
 2. Run `sudo docker build -t cpprunner .` in the project path to build the image from source.
-3. Run `sudo docker run -d -p 5000:5000 -v /tmp:/tmp -v /var/run/docker.sock:/var/run/docker.sock cpprunner` in the project path.
+3. Run `sudo docker run -it -p 5000:5000 -v /tmp:/tmp -v /var/run/docker.sock:/var/run/docker.sock cpprunner` in the project path.
-4. Run `sudo docker ps` to check the container ID and run `sudo docker logs <container ID>` to check the logs.
-5. After started, open `http://localhost:5000` in your browser to test the app.
+4. Open `http://localhost:5000` in your browser to test the app.

 ## Run in Docker